Master of Theological Studies - Thesis Option

 5 courses are credited toward the successful completion of a thesis

 Application for admission to the program can only be made upon completion of at least five three-credit- hour courses (usually at the end of the first semester).
 To be considered for admission a student must (a) have an 80% average in all courses and (b) demonstrate an ability to undertake independent research.
-Once these conditions are met and provisional admission granted to the program, a proposed thesis supervisor will be appointed by the Faculty in consultation with the student.
+Once these conditions are met and provisional admission granted to the program, a thesis supervisor will be appointed by the Faculty in consultation with the student.
 At this point the student will begin working on a thesis proposal.
 Admission to the M.T.S. – Thesis Option is dependent on sufficient Faculty resources in a given area of research.

 Only after the successful completion of ten three-credit-hour course, together with an approved thesis proposal, will full admission to the thesis option be granted.
 The supervisor is responsible for informing the Faculty when the student qualifies for the thesis option and begin the process of establishing a thesis committee.